janusboandersen/slidesright/README.md

 ![Quickly equalize shapes](./img/SmartEqualize.png)

-This is a project from 2013-2014.
-Let me know if there's interest in having an update for 2020+ :dizzy:
+This project from 2013-2014 is not currently open source.
+Let me know if there's interest in having an update for 2020+ :dizzy: or for having it open sourced - would you like to contribute to it? :star_struck: